Meadville Lombard Theological School: 21st century

 In the first decade of the 2000s, the school implemented cost-cutting measures as its endowment declined in value from $18 million to $12 million, and funding from the Unitarian Universalist Association was reduced.

 In 2005 Meadville Lombard held merger talks with the other Unitarian Universalist seminary in the United States, Starr King School for the Ministry, but the schools announced in July 2006 that a merger was not in the best interest of either institution.

 In June 2010, Meadville Lombard and Andover Newton Theological School in Newton, Massachusetts, affiliated with the American Baptist Churches USA and the United Church of Christ, announced plans to create a "new university-style institution" based at Andover Newton's campus with an interfaith model for theological education.
 Meadville Lombard would have become the Unitarian Universalist college in the new theological university.
 The two schools, Meadville Lombard and Andover Newton, announced they were seeking additional partners for the proposed institution.
 The intention was to form the new university as a legal entity by June 15, 2011, but the two institutions withdrew from the plan in April 2011, citing issues related to governance and finances.

 In 2011, the seminary's Hyde Park buildings were sold and the school relocated, to the Spertus Institute building on Michigan Avenue in Chicago's South Loop neighborhood.

 Over the last decade, changes were made to the school's curriculum to reflect the smaller campus footprint and the increase in online learning options.

 Academics

-Meadville Lombard Theological School is one of two Unitarian Universalist seminaries (the other being Starr King School for the Ministry in Berkeley, California) and offers the following graduate degree programs: Master of Divinity, Master of Arts in Religion, and the Master of Arts in Leadership Studies (with the option to add a concentration in Lay Community Ministry).
+Meadville Lombard Theological School is one of two Unitarian Universalist seminaries (the other being Starr King School for the Ministry in Berkeley, California) and offers the following graduate degree programs: Master of Divinity, Master of Arts in Religion, Master of Arts in Leadership Studies (with the option to add a concentration in Lay Community Ministry), and the Doctor of Ministry.